videotech-org/docs/docs/03-stories/embed-using-js-code-snippet.md

         <br />
         <strong>image</strong> - URL of image (formats: *.jpg, *.png, *.svg) which will appear in corner
         <br /><br />
-        If not defined, only <strong>Powered by Veedmo</strong> will appear in top right corner of slideshow.
+        If not defined, only <strong>Powered by Veedmo</strong> will appear in top right corner of stories.
       </td>
     </tr>
   </tbody>